zenml-io/zenml/examples/quickstart/README.md

 # :running: MLOps 101 with ZenML

 ZenML allows you to standardize your internal MLOps process for your entire team.
-This quickstart walks you through what a typical MLOps setup in a company might look like.
+This quickstart walks you through what a typical MLOps set up in a company might look like.

 ## 🏃 Run the quickstart